-Me: Does this bloke ring any bells?
+Me: (Pointing at the king) Does this guy ring any bells?

-Sue: Roger Daltrey?
+Sue: Er… Roger Daltrey?

 Sue: Oh, purlease!
 What’s that supposed to be?

-Sue is struck dumb while her mind attempts to process the image.
+She’s struck dumb while her mind attempts to process the image.
 But she gets there in the end.

-Sue: Please, don’t.
+Sue: Please, Neil, don’t.
+Just don’t.

-Me: Try giant boar.
+Me: A giant boar.